QR4.4.8 Mass is Energy

 3. Free axis.
 Remaining one sixth of head photons partly fills this axis.

-Figure 4.11 shows the proposed quark structure.
-Note that the axes are at 60° even though the photons meet at 120° because quarks are head-tail mixes, so some rays are leaving as others arrive.
+Note the photons meet at 120° but the quark axes are at 60° because as head-tail mixes, some rays are leaving as others arrive.

-The proposed structure isn’t fully stable but we know that quarks can’t exist alone.
-Filling two of three axes makes them semi-stable, and quarks in a group can be stable, as they are, as it can provide a stable exterior.
-Yet quarks are fully stable in a nucleus, so they must fill all the channels of a plane or the model fails.
+This structure isn’t fully stable so quarks can’t exist alone, but filling two of three axes makes them semi-stable.
+Quarks can then be stable in a group, as they are, if it presents a stable exterior.
+Yet quarks are fully stable in a nucleus, so they must fill all the channels of a plane or again the model fails.
 Physics calls the link between quarks the strong force.

 Next